segiddins/SEGRouter/README.md

 ## License

-SEGRouter is available under the MIT license.
+SEGRouter is available under the BSD license.
 See the LICENSE file for more info.